harshitbansall/harshitbansall.github.io/content/about/index.md

 Kickstarting my first year at College with an Internship at [Shuniyavigyan]() and Contributing my bit in [GirlsScript Summer of Code](https://gssoc.girlscript.tech/).

-Here is a list of the technologies that I'm familiar with!
+Technologies that I'm familiar with !